SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 At this point the app is up and running.

-Once the app is up and running then you can access the management endpoints exposed by Steeltoe using the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/1-11/console/index.html).
+You can access the management endpoints exposed by Steeltoe using the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html).

 The Steeltoe Management framework exposes Spring Boot Actuator compatable endpoints which can be used within the Pivotal Apps Manager.
 By using the Apps Manager, you can view the Apps Health, Build Information (e.g. Git info, etc), and recent Request/Response Traces, as well as manage/change the applications logging levels.
 In addition, when the application is running on a Windows cell, you will be able to get thread snapshots and generate and download mini-dumps of the application.

-Check out the Pivotal Apps Manager, [Using Spring Boot Actuators](https://docs.pivotal.io/pivotalcf/1-11/console/using-actuators.html) for more information on how to use the Apps Manager.
+Check out the Pivotal Apps Manager, [Using Spring Boot Actuators](https://docs.pivotal.io/pivotalcf/2-0/console/using-actuators.html) for more information on how to use the Apps Manager.

 ### 1.1.7 Understand Sample